 Since the late 1980s, a growing number of North Carolina and South Carolina parents have pursued services for their children with autism spectrum disorder (ASD).
 In 1992, a parent group, Autism Treatment Options (ATO), held a conference featuring speakers on new and alternative treatment methods for their children.
 Dr. Ivar Lovaas, the director of the Young Autism Project at the University of California, Los Angeles, was the featured speaker.
 The proceeds from the event allowed the organization to help set up a research replication site to serve families in North Carolina and South Carolina.
-The replication site, Autism Research Center (ARC), served children with ASD throughout the southeast with consultative model, home-based programs.
+The replication site, Autism Research Center (ARC), served children with ASD throughout the southeast with consultative-model, home-based programs.

-In 2000, a group founded Families for Early Autism Treatment of North Carolina, a not-for-profit organization of parents and professionals with a mission to help families with children with ASD.
-Their objectives were to promote the use of applied behavior analysis (ABA) as a proven, effective treatment for autism; to increase the number of children using ABA; and to educate medical, educational, political and lay communities about autism and ABA.
+In 2000, a group founded Families for Early Autism Treatment (FEAT) of North Carolina, a not-for-profit organization of parents and professionals with a mission to help families of children with ASD.
+Their objectives were to promote the use of applied behavior analysis (ABA) as a proven, effective treatment for autism; to increase the number of children using ABA; and to educate medical, educational, political, and lay communities about autism and ABA.
 ABA is the application of behavioral principles, such as prompting and reinforcement, to produce socially significant improvement in human behavior.
 In addition, a group of individuals in Winston-Salem, NC started a fund to help create a program that would provide ABA services to families who could not otherwise afford them.

-In 2002, the ARC and FEAT of NC combined efforts to create ABC of NC, an organization offering center-based one-on-one instruction, small group instruction, autism parent classes, and professional seminars.
+In 2002, the ARC and FEAT of NC combined efforts to create ABC of NC, an organization offering center-based, one-on-one instruction, small group instruction, autism parent classes, and professional seminars.
 ABC of NC was the first in our community to offer these services and remains the only comprehensive autism services provider even 15 years later.

 In 2011, ABC of NC earned accreditation from AdvancED.
 AdvancED is a non-profit, non-partisan organization that conducts rigorous, on-site external reviews of PreK-12 schools and school systems to ensure that all learners realize their full potential.
-AdvancED accreditation assures parents that ABC of NC is meeting nationally accepted standards for quality and successful professional practice.
-In April, 2016, ABC of NC successfully underwent the re-accreditation process and is now accredited through 2021.
+AdvancED accreditation assures parents that ABC of NC is meeting nationally accepted standards for quality and professional practice.
+In April, 2016, ABC of NC successfully underwent the re-accreditation process and is now accredited through the year 2021.